BITSS/IPA-BITSS-Workshop-2016/GitDemo.md

 2. Download and install MarkdownPad.
 3. Setup the app by telling it your GitHub user name (which you need to create if you haven't already).

+Git is a version control program that helps you very accurately keep track of changes to text files, with or without collaborators.
+Note that .txt, .do, .R, .md, and many other files are actually text files.
+Others like .doc, .docx, .xls, .xlsx, .pdf, .dta, are not text files.
+So there's huge value in using Git and Github for your Stata script (.do) files, but there's little value in using it with your data (.dta) files.

+Most people use the command line to run Git, but GitHub has built an app that can do some of the simpler tasks, and that's what we'll use.

 ###Creating and Changing:
 The options in the Github app under the "+" button are to add, create, or clone a repository.
 Adding is just telling the app that a repository is already on your computer.
 Creating creates a new repository.
 (Cloning is copying an existing repository from your GitHub account.
-Unfortunately, cloning in the app is much different than cloning using command line Git, so we won't worry about it.)
+Unfortunately, cloning in the app is much different than cloning using command line Git, so we won't worry about it, but you can read about in [online](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).)

 2. Create a new repository. *What files are in it?*
 1. Add a README.md